An Antibody-Inspired Small Molecule Could Make For A Better Flu Treatment

 "The field got excited about using these to potentially design more universal vaccines," says Ian Wilson, a structural biologist at the Scripps Research Institute who co-authored the study.
 While research continues in that vein, Wilson and his colleagues went a different direction.
 They wanted to leverage the biological information contained in these antibodies to design better flu treatments — not just a vaccine.

 Currently the best drug treatment for influenza infection is Tamiflu, which works by preventing the virus from replicating in our bodies.
 Tamiflu does help lessen the severity of flu symptoms, according to the CDC, but must be taken relatively soon after infection.
-Further, some cases of resistance to the drug have popped up.
+Further, worrisome cases of resistance to the drug have popped up.

 "In fighting a rapidly evolving virus like influenza, it helps to have many arrows in your quiver," says Bloom.

 Theoretically, in a patient very sick with the flu, a doctor could inject a broadly neutralizing antibody and let these proteins do their magic, quelling the virus.
 In practice however, this proves difficult.
-Antibodies are large, complex, and relatively fragile molecules, according the researchers, and that makes them difficult and expensive to produce and administer on a large scale.
+Antibodies are large, complex, and relatively fragile molecules, according to the researchers, and that makes them difficult and expensive to produce and administer on a large scale.

 Maria van Dongen, a scientist at Janssen Research & Development, and her colleagues wanted to design a smaller molecule, or drug, that mimics the action of broadly neutralizing antibodies.
 Such drugs would be cheaper to produce, easier to store, and could be taken orally.